eloualiche/entrydatar/README.md

-entrydatar
+`entrydatar`: R package for data on U.S. firm level entry
 ======

-Downloads and aggregates flat tables of entry statistics from the Quarterly Census of Employment and Wages and Business Employment Dynamics program.
+Downloads and aggregates flat tables of entry statistics from the *Quarterly Census of Employment and Wages* and *Business Employment Dynamics program* and the *County Business Patterns*.

-### Available data
+## Available data

-#### Quarterly Census of Employment and Wages (QCEW)
+### Quarterly Census of Employment and Wages (QCEW)

-**The zip file are broken at the moment: use wayback machine fix when downloading the QCEW (see vignette for how to use it)**

 See the [BLS website](http://www.bls.gov/cew/home.htm) for more information.